unoti/kitchen-exp1/docs/multiplayer.md

 - This design cleanly separates display logic from game state management, keeping each component focused on its purpose.

 In this prototype, the backend is intentionally kept minimal.
 A basic HTTP health-check endpoint is provided solely for deployment and initial verification.
 Our primary focus is on business logic and state management through well-defined contracts and event-driven state transitions, rather than relying on synthetic HTTP or WebSocket requests for testing.
 This approach minimizes dependencies and keeps the HTTP layer as lean as possible.

+**Testing Focus:** Most testing will target our business logic contracts and state transitions directly, minimizing reliance on synthetic HTTP or WebSocket requests.